Production of double heavy quarkonium at super $Z$ factory: Formulations

 To get compact analytical expression of the complicated $P$-wave channels and also to improve the efficiency of numerical evaluation, we adopt the ``improved trace technology" to simplify the amplitudes ${\cal M}([n],[n^\prime])$ at the amplitude level before evaluating the polarization sum.
 To shorten this manuscript, we don't present the prescription.
 For detailed techniques and examples, one can refer to the literatures \cite{cjx,lxz,Yang:2011ps,wbc1,Liao:2012rh,Liao:2021ifc}.

-When manipulating the squared amplitudes $|{\cal M}([n],[n^\prime])|^{2}$, we need to sum over the polarization vectors of the heavy quarkonium.
-For the spin-triplet $^3S_1$ states or the spin-singlet $^1P_1$ states with 4-momentum $l$, the polarization sum is given by \cite{nrqcd2}
+When manipulating the squared amplitudes $|{\cal M}([n],[n^\prime])|^{2}$ in Eq.~(\ref{sd-sigma}), we need to sum over the polarization vectors of the heavy quarkonia.
+For the spin-triplet state $[^3S_1]$ or the spin-singlet state $[^1P_1]$ with 4-momentum $p$, the polarization sum is given by \cite{nrqcd2}

-where $J_z=S_z$ or $L_z$ for $^3S_1$ and $^1P_1$ states, respectively.
-In the case of $^3P_J$ states, the polarization sum should be performed by the selection of appropriate total angular momentum quantum number $J$.
+where $J_z=S_z$ or $L_z$ for $[^3S_1]$ and $[^1P_1]$ states, respectively.
+In the case of $[^3P_J]$ states, the polarization sum should be performed by the selection of appropriate total angular momentum quantum number $J$.
 The sum over polarization tensors is given by \cite{nrqcd2}

 for total angular momentum $J=0,1,2$, respectively.